 3. Testing after Baling

 Testing baled hay is a lot easier.
-Just choose a bale, insert the moisture tester, and take a reading.
+Just choose a bale, insert the meter, and take a reading.
 However, there is one caveat: the density of hay in a given bale is not uniform throughout.
 Therefore, you have to take multiple readings from each bale to get the most accurate number.

 Make sure to space out your insertion points to get a good representation of the entire bale rather than just the center.
 If you get high readings, keep a close eye on things until the readings come down.
 If you have to open bales to let someone’s moisture out, it is better than risking spoiled hay or a fire.